-- This review concludes that there is no evidence that the level or other characteristics of maternal anti-HPA-1a can routinely indicate which women in their first pregnancy will have a fetus/newborn that will develop severe FMAIT and suffer disability or death and may benefit from medical intervention. - The relationship between potential predictors such as blood typing, HLA genotyping and FMAIT is still not fully understood although correlations between these factors and severe FMAIT have been reported.
-The evidence is not clear that these predictors could be clinically useful in identifying women at high risk of having a fetus/newborn with severe FMAIT in their first pregnancy.
+- This review concludes that there is no evidence that the level or other characteristics of maternal anti-HPA-1a can routinely indicate which women in their first pregnancy will have a fetus/newborn that will develop severe FMAIT and suffer disability or death and may benefit from medical intervention. - The relationship between possible predictors such as blood typing, HLA genotyping and FMAIT is still not fully understood in first pregnancies although correlations between these factors and severe FMAIT have been reported.
+There may be potential to use HLA genotyping to reduce the size of the population of women who need to be followed up†.
+However currently the evidence is not clear that these predictors could be clinically useful in identifying women at high risk of having a fetus/newborn with severe FMAIT in their first pregnancy.

-Question 3: What it the optimal management strategy for anti-HPA-1a women to prevent serious adverse outcomes in the newborn?
+Question 3: What is the optimal management strategy for anti-HPA-1a women to prevent serious adverse outcomes in the newborn?

-• This review concludes that the additional studies identified since 2011 do not provide consistent evidence for a single optimal management strategy to prevent serious adverse outcomes in the newborn from FMAIT that has developed in a first pregnancy.
+This review concludes that the additional studies identified since 2011 do not provide consistent evidence for a single optimal management strategy to prevent serious adverse outcomes in the newborn from FMAIT that has developed in a first pregnancy.